 When the TUR system existed, the price of electricity was set at quarterly auctions between power generators and electricity suppliers.
 This disappeared with the PVPC system, and new market conditions were introduced by which prices vary every hour of the day depending on supply and demand.
 Different factors influence the rise and fall of the price of the kWh in the PVPC regulated tariff system.

 This new system will be applied in two ways:

 1. If you already have a smart meter

 It is possible to know how many kWh you consume every hour of each day, so you only have to apply the prices notified by Red Eléctrica Española, the corporation which operates the Spanish national electricity network.

-It is impossible to know how many kWh you consume every hour, so the profile of an average consumer is applied to you (as created by Red Eléctrica Española).
+It is impossible to know how many kWh you consume each hour, so you are applied the profile of an average consumer (created by Red Eléctrica Española).

 What Does the PVPC Billing Model Consist of?